keatonelvins/keatonelvins.github.io/_posts/2024-11-28-on-entertainment.md

 I think it would be naïve to assume that Instagram and TikTok don't do something similar.
 They can see what is happening on your screen when you decide to navigate away and can optimize to minimize this behavior.
 The difference is that a child does not have a defense mechanism against this.
 And if this is what all online content becomes, maybe they never will.

-And after they grow out of Cocomelon, it's straight into the iPad.
+After they grow out of Cocomelon, it's straight to the iPad.
 Into TikTok and YouTube Shorts.
 And the new wave of generative AI applications.
 [Character AI](https://www.nytimes.com/2024/10/23/technology/characterai-lawsuit-teen-suicide.html) was in the news recently.
 The AI Girlfriend is _very_ real.

 This is the area I'm particularly worried about.
 With AI, it's actually possible to converge on _the maximally engaging content you can depict on a screen_.